pedrogoliveira/rubberducky/README.md

 ## Howto for lazy people

-If you have already installed platformio, have a origininal digispark module or any clone with micronucleus bootloader installed and you are as lazy as i am, this steps are for you.
+If you have already installed platformio, have an original digispark module or any clone with micronucleus bootloader and you are as lazy as i am, this litle howto is made for you.

 1. Create a new folder and copy ***Digiducky.py*** and make it executable
 2. Init the project with platformio